 Suffering from debt and bad credit is an incredibly difficult situation, and it can feel like an impossible hole to dig yourself out of.
 Thankfully, we offer a debt solution that offers an alternative to bankruptcy through online assessment and monthly payments: an Individual Voluntary Agreement (IVA).

 Are you interested in taking out an IVA but want to make sure it does not appear on your credit report?
-Keep reading to find out if you can remove an IVA from a credit report, how long it will typically stay on your credit file, and who will actually see your IVA.
+Keep reading to find out if you can remove an IVA from a credit report, how long it will typically last on your credit report, and who will actually see your IVA.

 Who Will See My IVA?